graphicsfuzz/get-image-spv/README.md

 ## Flipped Image

 In the OpenGl get_image programs I have noticed that the image is flipped at the end.
-I have made the same think for Vulkan but I have also added a command line option to not flip the image if so desired.
+I have made the same thing for Vulkan but I have also added a command line option to not flip the image if so desired.